settermjd/laminas-static-pages/README.md

 # Laminas Static Pages Module

-An, almost, painless way to render static pages in Zend Expressive applications.
+An, almost, painless way to render static pages in Mezzio applications.

 **Note:** This module **does not** support laminas-mvc applications.